mohangk/laravel_sample_app/README.md

 That's quite verbose so it's recommended you add an alias in your shell.
 In order to debug a spec do: DEBUGGER.!!

 1. Feature spec.
   - capybara page
   - factories: https://packagist.org/packages/breerly/factory-girl-php (might not work with Laravel ORM ?)

 2. (optional) Add any new dependencies to vendor and composer.json at the same time

     composer require davejamesmiller/laravel-boris dev-master

 3. Controller spec.
 4. Unit spec.

-# Setting up a fresh project
+# Setting up a fresh project from scratch (on MacOSX)

 1. Install phpenv - `https://github.com/phpenv/phpenv`
 	- You may need to `brew install bison gd`.
 If so, you will need to link it `brew link bison --force` because it overwrites the system install.